List of Western Michigan Broncos head football coaches

 The following is the list of Western Michigan Broncos head football coaches.
 The Western Michigan Broncos football team represents Western Michigan University (WMU) in the National Collegiate Athletic Association (NCAA) Football Bowl Subdivision.
 WMU has fielded a football team since 1906.

-The Broncos have had 16 head coaches in their history.
+The Broncos have had 17 head coaches in their history.
 William H. Spaulding and Al Molde have the most wins in WMU history with 62.
-WMU has three conference championships and has competed in eight bowl games, winning one and losing seven.
+WMU has three conference championships and has competed in 12 bowl games, winning two and losing ten.